Gomezj1907/kaggle-playground-4/README.md

 # Kaggle Playground 4: Binary Classification with Bank Churn Dataset

-This repository contains code and resources for binary classification using a Bank Churn dataset.
+This repository contains code and resources for binary classification using a Bank Churn dataset from the kaggle Play ground series, more information can be found in:

+Walter Reade, Ashley Chow.
+(2024).
+Binary Classification with a Bank Churn Dataset .
+Kaggle. https://kaggle.com/competitions/playground-series-s4e1

 The project is structured as follows:

 ## Requirements
 - `requirements.txt`: Contains all Python packages required to replicate the environment used for the project.